 Macon Co.
 Man Charged with TennCare Fraud

-The Office of Inspector General (OIG), with the assistance of the Macon County Sheriff’s Office, today announced the arrest of Rocky Evans, 31, of Red Boiling Springs.
-He’s accused of selling and delivering the painkiller Oxycodone obtained through TennCare benefits.
+The Office of Inspector General (OIG), with the assistance of the Macon County Sheriff’s Office, today announced the arrest of Jeffery L. Hauskin, 55, of Westmoreland.

-The OIG, which is separate from TennCare, began full operation in February 2005 and has investigated cases leading to over $3 million being repaid to TennCare, with a total estimated cost avoidance of over $163.6 million for TennCare, according to latest figures.
-To date, 2,287 people have been charged with TennCare fraud.
+The OIG, which is separate from TennCare, began full operation in February 2005 and has investigated cases leading to more than $3 million being repaid to TennCare, with a total estimated cost avoidance of more than $163.6 million for TennCare, according to latest figures.
+To date, 3,043 people have been charged with TennCare fraud.